 The Emerging Manager Sub-Investment Committee ("EMIC") is appointed by the Investment Committee and consists of no less than five (5) Trustees.
-The goal of the EMIC is to develop, maintain and evaluate an emerging manager and Minority, Woman or Disabled-owned Business (MWDO) investment program and recommend policies to the IC that proactively encourage the utilization of MWDO investment managers and broker/dealers consistent with the Fund's investment strategy and in accordance to the Code.
+The goal of the EMIC is to develop, maintain and evaluate an emerging manager and Minority, Woman or Persons with a Disability Business (MWDBE) investment program and recommend policies to the IC that proactively encourage the utilization of MWDBE investment managers and broker/dealers consistent with the Fund's investment strategy and in accordance to the Code.